 Paul is an Associate Professor in the Department of Political Science at Montana State University-Bozeman in the United States and serves as the Extension Community Development Specialist in the Montana Local Government Center.
 His areas of expertize are: community development, local governance, public participation, deliberative democracy, policy analysis, qualitative research methods, tourism, leadership training and natural resource policy.
 He is proficient in Nepali and French.

-Anita is a Vice President of IACD.
+Anita is a Past Vice President of IACD.
 She is co-founder and Director (Community Initiatives) of the Pan Himalayan Grassroots Development Foundation, a voluntary organisation in India which promotes holistic river basin development through active engagement of communities in the central and western Himalayan regions.
 She is also the Founder-Chairperson of a for-profit Producers Company with 2,000 marginalised women shareholders engaged in sustainable livelihoods improvement efforts.

 Vice President (Europe)

 Anastasia is a Vice President of IACD and Regional Director – Europe.
 She has over forty years’ community development experience, working for the rights of marginalised, minority and migrant communities.
 She is head of the Department of Applied Social Studies at NUI, Maynooth, Vice-President of the UN Committee for the Elimination of Racial Discrimination, Chairperson of the Irish Community Workers Cooperative and a founder of the European Network Against Racism, Pavee Point Traveller & Roma Centre and Migrant Rights Centre Ireland.
 Anastasia was the first Chair of the EU Fundamental Rights Agency and is a lifelong advocate for women’s rights.
 Anastasia chairs the International and National Networks Relations Committee.